 Please take a few moments to read what these candidates have to say, and be sure to vote in the election, which opens on 15 August 2023 and closes at 12:00 p.m.
 Eastern Time USA/16:00 UTC on 2 October 2023.

 For full information on IEEE president-elect candidates, along with their personal statements and lists of accomplishments, please visit www.ieee.org/elections.

 In addition, we encourage all members to participate in this important ballot process.
-We also remind and encourage you to cast your votes for the CS election by 12:00 p.m.
-Eastern Time on Monday, 20 September 2021.
+We also remind and encourage you to cast your votes for the Computer Society Election by 12:00 p.m.
+Eastern Time on Monday, 11 September 2023.